Wang-Haining/the_many_voices/README.md

 ## Acknowledgements

-The project is supported by the National Social Science Foundation of China (22CTQ041).
+This project is supported by the National Social Science Foundation of China (22CTQ041), and by the Humanities, Arts, Science, and Technology Alliance Collaboratory scholarship from the Institute for Digital Arts and Humanities at Indiana University Bloomington.